-From temperate latitudes, the zodiacal light is most easily seen around the time of the equinoxes.
-The morning zodiacal light prevails around the the time of the autumn equinox, and the evening zodiacal light around the time of the spring equinox.
-The upcoming September equinox is the Northern Hemisphere’s autumn equinox and the Southern Hemisphere’s spring equinox
+From temperate latitudes in either hemisphere, the zodiacal light is most easily seen around the time of the equinoxes.
+The morning zodiacal light prevails around the the time of the autumn equinox (now for the Northern Hemisphere, March-April for the Southern Hemisphere), and the evening zodiacal light around the time of the spring equinox (now for the Southern Hemisphere).

 This light can be noticeable and easy to see from latitudes relatively close to Earth’s equator, for example, like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, in the hour or so before true dawn begins to light the sky.
 In this case, the zodiacal light can resemble the lights of a city or town just over the horizon.